Play Video

 by being willing to avoid stepping into every news cycle, we preserve our right to learn more and to change our opinion later. we don’t just want to build a church of competent warriors, but also kind neighbors. we believe you can be clear on biblical truth without being required to yell about it.

-when our energy is spent on well-crafted opinions about things we can’t control, we lose some of our energy to help our neighbors with things we can control. going small and going local is the primary way any of us can ‘change the world.’
+when our energy is spent on well-crafted opinions about things we can’t control, we lose some of our energy to help our neighbors with things we can control. going small and going local is the primary way any of us can ‘change the world.’ the first few iterations of this essay included a lot of what we should NOT do, i feel increasingly inspired about what we should do.

-if you are still reading, we want to be your neighbor. even if you disagree with lots of what was written here, we still want to work together on making our community a better place to thrive. i love palatine + this newspaper is our attempt to bless it.
+those of us who have been forced to stand up for ourselves or our families might be unaware of the ocean of privilege we are swimming in. raise your voice when you need to, not for personal gain, but for the sake of the vulnerable God calls us to protect. if you are still reading, we want to be your neighbor. even if you disagree with lots of what was written here, we still want to work together on making our community a better place to thrive.

 this is good news.